-Cost Recovery for Nuclear/IGCC Power Plants - SB 1100 by Sen. Rodriguez (D) would repeal the pre-completion cost recovery clause that is available to IOUs to finance construction of nuclear and IGCC power plants.
+Cost Recovery for Nuclear/IGCC Power Plants - SB 1100 by Sen. Rodriguez (D) and HB 6048 by Rep. Diamond (D) would repeal the pre-completion cost recovery clause that is available to IOUs to finance construction of nuclear and IGCC power plants.